 8. I Choose Myself Before Any Values

-The enlightned individualist doesn’t follow any carved in stone set of rules, laws, or values.
+The enlightened individualist doesn’t follow any carved-in-stone set of rules, laws, or values.

 Often, that includes self-written rules and values.